 Among other protections, the SAFE Act prevents the firing of victims because of harassment by an abuser or because they requested safety accommodations at work, prohibits insurance discrimination against victims of violence, and allows employees who must leave their jobs due to violence to apply for unemployment benefits.

 The SAFE Act takes critical steps to ensure that survivors aren’t trapped in an abusive relationship for financial reasons.
 NNEDV supports economic justice for survivors through a multi-pronged approach.
-NNEDV and its member programs have benefited from a ten year partnership with The Allstate Foundation, which works to help survivors of domestic violence move from short-term safety to long-term security through financial education and asset building.
+NNEDV and its member programs have benefited from a ten-year partnership with The Allstate Foundation, which works to help survivors of domestic violence move from short-term safety to long-term security through financial education and asset building.